City of Victor Harbor are addressing road safety concerns on Franklin Parade.

 Given that the Encounter Bikeway runs adjacent to Franklin Parade, bicycle lanes have been excluded from the proposed new concepts.
 Both concept options would require the street lighting to be upgraded.

-Public Consultation for the Franklin Parade pedestrian improvement concept options commenced on March 12, and was undertaken online and with targeted letter drops to key stakeholders, including the three shops (Yilki Shops) and surrounding residential properties.
+Public Consultation for the Franklin Parade pedestrian improvement concept options commenced in March and was undertaken online and with targeted letter drops to key stakeholders, including the three shops (Yilki Shops) and surrounding residential properties.

 Consultation was open for four weeks, during which council received 21 responses.
 Nineteen of the responses were from Encounter Bay residents, the remaining three responses were residents of the City of Victor Harbor.